 On international flights where meals are served you can request to have a child meal or choose a meal for your child from our special meal list, which is based on diet or religious requirements.
 This should be done at the time of booking but can also be requested via your original booking agent or our Contact Centre up to the day before travel.
 If no request is made then a standard meal will be offered where the fare purchased includes a meal.

-Please note that for flights were the Seats to Suit product is offered movies, meals and drinks are only provided when The Works or Works Deluxe products are purchased.
+Please note that for flights where the Seats to Suit product is offered movies, meals and drinks are only provided when The Works or Works Deluxe products are purchased.
 If opting for Seat or Seat + Bag products for your child’s travel you may wish to consider purchasing vouchers at the airport so they can purchase snacks and drinks from the In-flight Bites Menu.
 Cash is not accepted for purchases onboard.

 You are also welcome to supply your child with a snack box for the flight, however please be mindful that the liquids, aerosols and gels restrictions that apply to international flights include drinks and other liquids like yogurt.
 In addition, when flying internationally any uneaten food other than pre-packaged items such as confectionary food must be disposed of upon landing.
 Failure to do so may result in local authorities imposing fines or travel restrictions.